woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 ## Classify Each Subset Using the Sliding Window Algorithm

-The next thing we can optimize is the sliding window slicer and classifier.
+The next thing we can optimize is the sliding window slicer and the classifier.
 We don't have to generate every slice before we classify, we can just generate and classify one slice at a time.

 Here we'll pretend that we have the following functions and properties available:
-* **image.dimensions** there's a method in our **Image** class that returns image dimensions
+* **image.dimensions** there's a method in our **Image** class that returns image dimensions.
-* **sliding_windows(image_dimensions, window_size, window_step)** generates rectangles using the sliding window algorithm
+* **sliding_windows(image_dimensions, window_size, window_step)** generates rectangles using the sliding window algorithm.
-* **classifier.classify(image)** classifies the given image and returns the confidence level
+* **classifier.classify(image)** classifies the given image and returns the confidence level.

 {% highlight python %}
 #
 # Takes slices of an image using the sliding window model and classifies each one,
 # outputs predictions.
 #
 # Each prediction will include the prediction bounding box and confidence.
 #
 def sliceAndClassify(image, window_size, window_step, classifier, confidence_threshold):